 2. Our Favorite – Fogo Super Premium Hardwood Lump Charcoal 17.6-pound Bag

 Fogo makes its charcoal from South American hardwood.
 This lump charcoal comes from “Quebracho,” known for its hardness.
-We like that this charcoal produces little ash, lasts long, and delivers a good flavor.
+We like that this charcoal produces little ash, lasts long, and delivers a good flavor and restaurant quality.

 Fogo is an excellent charcoal brand.
 For long, this has been a go-to option for many BBQ pitmasters.
 FOGO Super Premium lump charcoal is easiest found online.
 I was surprised by how hard it is to find such a good product locally.

 We also like the fact that Fogo claims their charcoal is not harvested from living trees, contributing to the protection of our planet.
 So in a sense, this brand claims to be environmentally friendly.
-This lump charcoal brand striving to be eco friendly.
+This lump charcoal brand strives to be eco-friendly.

 What we like: